The U.S. Government's Remote Viewing Cult

 Many of these individuals are no longer alive today.
 Most who are, are retired and continue actively staying involved in paranormal research within some capacity.

-Many, particularly the scientists in the group, continue seeking funds using any means necessary to fund their particular fringe research that over the decades has never turned up any ounce of evidence for paranormal phenomena.
+Many in the group, continue seeking funds to fund their particular research.
+As of yet, there has been no publicly released evidence for the paranormal phenomena being explored.

-Those in the field of remote viewing are now typically selling books or “training programs” on how to become a remote viewer yourself.
+Many in the field of remote viewing are selling books or “training programs” on how to become a remote viewer yourself.

-Ultimately, the government wasted millions of taxpayer dollars into paranormal projects in the 1970’s, like remote viewing, that failed to develop any form of actionable or useful technology that could be used to benefit the United States.
+Ultimately, the government apparently wasted millions of taxpayer dollars into paranormal projects in the 1970’s, like remote viewing, that failed to develop or reproduce any form of actionable or useful technology that could be used to benefit the United States.

 Editor’s Note: This article was previously published at RealityUncovered, which no longer operates.
 The original author was Ryan DubeOriginally published on TopSecretWriters.com